FeatureBaseDB/featurebase/docs/tutorials.md

 #### Introduction

-Pilosa supports encrypting all communication with nodes in a cluster using TLS.
+Pilosa supports encrypting all communication with nodes in a cluster using TLS, including [Mutual TLS Authentication](https://en.wikipedia.org/wiki/Mutual_authentication).
 In this tutorial, we will be setting up a three node Pilosa cluster running on the same computer.
 The same steps can be used for a multi-computer cluster but that requires setting up firewalls and other platform-specific configuration which is beyond the scope of this tutorial.

 This tutorial assumes that you are using a UNIX-like system, such as Linux or MacOS.
 [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/about) works equally well on Windows 10 systems.